Gabelbombe/paper-kubernetes/README.md

-# K8s from scratch to AWS with Terraform and Ansible
+# Let's build Kubernetes from A-Z with Terraform and Ansible

 ### The goal